 Use of collected socio-economic data

-For the courses listed above, we will take into consideration socio-economic data in the selection of applications.
+For the courses taking part in the selection pilot, we will take into consideration the socio-economic data collected in the graduate application form, where it has been provided, for the assessment of applications.
 Further details can be found in the Socio-economic data section of this page.

 Use of a contextual statement